The author is a student of ancient and modern European history.

 Elephants were used in both the eastern and western worlds.
 Their purpose differed slightly in both areas due to the number of elephants available, their size, and the forces they faced.
 This means that elephantry, a division of war elephants, must be understood in two separate realms.

 In the eastern world, where elephantry developed, elephants were larger, stronger, and had greater availability.
-This allowed towers to be mounted on top of elephants, giving them the ability to carry more soldiers than the western variations, as well as carrying heavy war-machines, like giant crossbows.
+This allowed towers to be mounted on top of elephants, giving them the ability to carry more soldiers than the western variations, as well as carrying heavy war machines, like giant crossbows.
 This meant that elephantry was able to act as an independent division with little support from other forces.

-In the western world elephants were smaller.
+In the western world, elephants were smaller.
 They were also fewer in number and became over-harvested to the point that they went extinct.
-Western elephants could carry howdahs, small firing platforms for two to three infantrymen, but were rarely suited for large towers or war-machines.
+Western elephants could carry howdahs, small firing platforms for two to three infantrymen, but were rarely suited for large towers or war machines.
 Therefore in the west, elephantry was used primarily to shock and disrupt the enemy while the rest of the army moved into combat range.

 Battles Involving Elephantry in the West

 In the western world, elephants were primarily used in the wars between Carthage and Rome.
-The Punic Wars set Rome on the path to dominate the Mediterranean, while Carthage was obliterated.
-Carthaginian elephantry was used extensively in the first Punic War and to a lesser degree in the Second Punic War.
+The Punic Wars set Rome on the path to dominating the Mediterranean, while Carthage was obliterated.
+Carthaginian elephantry was used extensively in the First Punic War and to a lesser degree in the Second Punic War.
 Throughout both wars, the elephantry failed to provide any serious battlefield damage, but they terrified the Romans nonetheless.

 In the First Punic War, the Carthaginian armies used elephantry extensively in all of the major land battles.
 Rome and Carthage were fighting over Sicily, a mountainous island, which meant that much of the war was fought in small skirmishes rather than battles of line infantry.
-At the Siege of Agrigentum in Sicily and the Battle of Adys in Africa, the Carthaginians fought in mountainous ground, and their elephants were broken or captured with ease because they could not deploy in mass attacks.
+At the Siege of Agrigentum in Sicily and the Battle of Adys in Africa, the Carthaginians fought on the mountainous ground, and their elephants were broken or captured with ease because they could not deploy in mass attacks.

 At the Battle of Tunis, Carthaginian forces successfully deployed their elephantry, but it was the Carthaginian cavalry that actually broke the Roman lines.
 This is where the Roman fear of elephantry came from.
 Few Roman troops survived the Battle of Tunis, and when they returned to Sicily they spread fear of the elephants throughout the other consular armies.
 The elephantry became an easy scapegoat for the Roman armies to blame for their losses, even if it had only been a portion of the enemy force.